 On the separate expected-standard measures:

-Those figures point to broadly even performance across the tested areas, with science slightly lower than the England average shown (82% for expected science), which is worth noting if your child finds science confidence-building or challenging.
+Those figures point to broadly even performance across the tested areas, with reading, maths, GPS and science all at 80% expected standard.
 (Science outcomes are influenced by teacher assessment as well as test-style knowledge.)

 Rankings in this review are the FindMySchool rankings derived from official data, used to give parents a consistent comparison tool:

-The associated percentile band indicates performance sits below England average overall ’s national distribution, even though some of the most parent-relevant measures, like higher standard attainment, look stronger.
+The associated ranking indicates performance sits below the middle of the national distribution overall, even though some of the most parent-relevant subject measures look steadier.
 That can happen when different measures move in different directions, and it is a prompt to look at the detail, not just the headline label.

 England ranks and key metrics (where available)